 EPSPS is the target for the broad spectrum herbicide glyphosate, the active ingredient in Roundup agricultural herbicides (Steinrücken and Amrhein 1980; Herrmann and Weaver 1999).
 Thus, in conventional plants, glyphosate blocks the biosynthesis of EPSP thereby depriving plants of essential amino acids (Steinrücken and Amrhein 1980).
 Glyphosate resistance in ASR368 CBG comes from the expression of the bacterial (Agrobacterium sp. strain CP4) gene cp4 epsps.
 The cp4 epsps gene encodes CP4 EPSPS protein, which like plant EPSPS protein, catalyzes the synthesis of EPSP (Alibhai and Stallings 2001).
-The CP4 EPSPS protein is structurally similar and functionally identical to endogenous plant EPSPS enzymes, but has a much reduced affinity for glyphosate relative to endogenous plant EPSPS (Padgette et al., 1996).
-Therefore, in genetically engineered glyphosate resistant plants containing the cp4 epsps gene, requirements for aromatic amino acids and other metabolites are met in the presence of glyphosate by the continued action of the CP4 EPSPS enzyme (Padgette et al., 1996).
+The CP4 EPSPS protein is structurally similar and functionally identical to endogenous plant EPSPS (Padgette et al., 1996).
+Therefore, in genetically engineered glyphosate resistant plants containing the cp4 epsps gene, requirements for aromatic amino acids and other metabolites are met in the presence of glyphosate by the continued action of the CP4 EPSPS enzyme (Padgette et al. 1996).